Assessing Statistical Models

 ## Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-Here, the F ratios and P values for the effects of the first two variables entered into the model (the effects of power and number of cylinders alone) are slightly different in the two models.
+Here, the F ratios and P values for the effects of the first two variables entered into the model (the effects of land use and surrounding natural habitat alone) are slightly different in the two models.
 The values for the interaction term are identical, because this was the last variable entered into the model.

 The best way to assess the significance of terms in a statistical model is to try dropping terms, and seeing whether this leads to a significant drop in the ability of the model to explain the response variable.